Right Now, Wrong Then: Part 1. Right Then, Wrong Now

-Part 2
+Part 2.
+Right Now, Wrong Then

 The day begins over again.
 Cheon-soo again goes to the temple where he sees Heejung and introduces himself.
 At the coffee shop he asks her about her life and she tells him she lives with her mother and never sees her father since he divorced her mother and moved to Seoul.

 Cheon-soo goes to Heejung's atelier where he tells her that she paints with confidence but it seems like the painting was made for her alone.
 He tells her she needs to be bolder with her choices but that the quality of the painting is there.
-Heejung is outraged that he was so insulting about her painting.
+Heejung is outraged that he is so insulting about her painting.
 To escape her anger Cheon-soo goes out for a smoke.
 Heejung leads him to the rooftop where she points to where her home is.

 At the sushi restaurant, Cheon-soo goes for a smoke earlier and then comes back.
 He tells Heejung she is beautiful and she asks if he is a womanizer.
 She then asks him why he had said that she seemed sad from her painting, and he tells her that she projects that aura.
 She confides in him that she has no friends and he tells her that it's alright, that's probably just the way she is.
 Cheon-soo then tells Heejung he loves her and wants to marry her but can't as he's married with two children.
 He begins to cry.
 Heejung tells him she feels sad and wishes they met at an earlier time.
 Cheon-soo gives her a ring that he found on the street and Heejung calls it their wedding ring.
 Heejung again invites him to meet her friends.